maker-ATOM/Trees-and-Graphs/README.md

     Complexity: O(E * log(E))

+On a lower level we can sort the the list containing edges instead of implementing PQ which does increases the run time of the algorithm.

 Eager Prim's
     Tracks (node, edge) key value pairs that can easily be updated and polled to determine the next best edge to add in MST.